xaxxon/v8toolkit/README.md

         // creates a v8toolkit::Isolate which can manage some number of contexts auto isolate = Platform::create_isolate();

-        // javascript doesn't have any way to print to stdout, so this exposes some handy functions to javascript isolate->add_print();
+        // javascript doesn't have any way to print to stdout,
+        //   so this exposes some handy functions to javascript isolate->add_print();

         // a context represents an actual javascript environment in which code is executed auto context = isolate->create_context();

+        // This actually runs the javascript inside the quotes and
-        // Prints to the screen using the print helper function we added above context->run("println('Hello JavaScript World!');");
+        //   prints to the screen using the print helper function we added above context->run("println('Hello JavaScript World!');");
     }

-Working backwards, a context is the container in which JavaScript code actually runs.
+Working backwards through the code, a context is the container in which JavaScript code actually runs.
 Any changes made to globally accessible objects in a context persist and will be seen any other JavaScript run within that same context.

 An isolate contains the necessary state for any number of related context objects.
 An isolate can also be customized so that all contexts created after the customization share that customization.
 In the example above, if we made another context by calling `isolate->create_context()` a second time, this second context would also have access to println().
 However, if a second isolate were made, contexts created from it would not have the print helpers unless add_print() were also to be called on the second isolate.
 Lastly, regardless of how many contexts exist within an isolate, only one of them can be active at a time.
 If you want multiple threads running JavaScript, you must have multiple isolates.